By Texas Homesteader ~

 Round Tip for snack sticks

-We bring out one of the large square dehydrator trays and using the Jerky Gun he places thin strips of prepared meat onto the surface of the tray.
+We also bring out one of the large square dehydrator trays.
+Using the Jerky Gun with the flat tip he places thin strips of prepared meat onto the surface of the tray.

 The video below shows exactly how quickly the jerky gun works: